n00neimp0rtant/xCon-Issues/README.md

-# Starting with V40 Beta 1, iOS 8 and arm64 is now supported!!!
+# Starting with V40 Beta 1, iOS 8 and arm64 is now supported.
+Be aware there are still issues to iron out in iOS 8

 Before opening an issue PLEASE search the open issues to make sure there is already a thread going on it.